-Happy New Year!
-2018 is upon us now and it is time to plan for this year’s lawn care.
+Learning when to fertilize a lawn is crucial to keeping your lawn healthy all year round.
 Planning your lawn fertilizing schedule early will put you ahead of the game.
 It may be hard to imagine now, but in a few months the temperature will rise and the snow will melt away.
 Once the snow is gone, it will be lawn care season and time to start fertilizing and treating your yard.

 Getting a jump on your fertilizing in the early spring will help ensure a beautiful lawn for the summer.
 Putting down that lawn fertilizer as early as possible is key!
-It is important to fertilize in order to feed your grass the nutrients it needs and to keep your grass green and happy.
+It is important to know when to fertilize your lawn in order to feed your grass the nutrients it needs and to keep your grass green and happy.
 The summer is too hot to use chemical fertilizer so be sure to avoid spreading fertilizer in the summer as you will only hurt your lawn.
-Plan to fertilize in the late fall.
+Plan when to fertilize your lawn in the late fall.
 This is the most important time of the year to fertilize and skipping it will not maximize your lawns health potential!
-Here are some tips and info on making a lawn fertilizing schedule for 2018.
+Here are some tips and info on making a lawn fertilizing schedule for the year.

 What does lawn fertilizer do?